-Whilst Warwick apprenticeship provision is expanding rapidly however, we are falling well short of our WP aspirations as the majority of our apprentices still come from geographical areas with the highest participation in HE.
+Whilst Warwick apprenticeship provision has been expanding rapidly however, we are falling well short of our WP aspirations as the majority of our apprentices still come from geographical areas with the highest participation in HE.

 A key barrier for those from areas of lower HE participation is our high entry criteria, and in particular the requirement for an advanced level of maths competence for STEM programmes.
 To compound the issue, even if they make it on to the programme these apprentices can struggle with some key skills that we take for granted in our more traditional students, e.g. academic writing, experience of examinations, time management etc.